5jt/Tatin/docs/source/original/installingandupdatingthetatinclient.md

-!> 18.2
+=== "18.2 "

-=> The easiest way to recover it by uninstalling and then installing Tatin again.
+    The easiest way to recover it by uninstalling and then installing Tatin again.

-!> 19.0 and later
+=== "19.0 and later"

-=> 1.
-Execute `]DeActivate tatin` --- that removes Tatin
+    1. Execute `]DeActivate tatin` --- that removes Tatin
-=> 2.
-Execute `]Activate tatin` --- that brings back the version of Tatin that your installation originally came with => 3.
-Execute `]Tatin.UpdateTatin` --- that will try to update to the latest version
+    2. Execute `]Activate tatin` --- that brings back the version of Tatin that your installation originally came with
+    3. Execute `]Tatin.UpdateTatin` --- that will try to update to the latest version